BMW M2 coupe review

 - Won't be cheap to run

-With the BMW M4 coupe costing around £60,000, it made sense for the German brand to introduce a smaller sibling that could take on the Audi RS3 and Mercedes-AMG A45.
+The last-generation BMW M4 coupe cost around £60,000 when it was launched, so it made sense for the German brand to introduce a smaller sibling that could take on the Audi RS3 and Mercedes-AMG A45.
 The result was the BMW M2, which promised to deliver much of the M4's exhilarating nature in a smaller, less expensive package.
+Prices have crept up since the car was launched but it still looks good value compared with the new M4, which now costs around £75,000.

-It got off to a good start by using a very similar engine – a 3.0-litre six-cylinder petrol that's turbocharged to produce 365bhp, but soon became even better when it evolved into the M2 Competition, which uses the same twin-turbocharged engine as the BMW M4 itself, along with technical tweaks to make the most of its 404bhp.
+The M2 got off to a good start by using a very similar engine to the M4 – a 3.0-litre six-cylinder petrol that's turbocharged to produce 365bhp.
+It became even better when it evolved into the M2 Competition in 2018, which uses the same twin-turbocharged engine as the BMW M4 itself, along with technical tweaks to make the most of its 404bhp.

 The visual changes brought about when M2 became M2 Competition are relatively subtle.
-The trademark double-kidney grille is a little wider and the front bumper has bigger air intakes.
+The trademark double-kidney grille is a little wider, the LED daytime running lights are hexagonal rather than round and the front bumper has bigger air intakes.
 The inside is rather more sober in character, with just a few hints of its ‘M’-car status.
 There are black leather seats with unique blue stitching, plenty of ‘M’ logos dotted around, Alcantara suede trim in the doors and some carbon-fibre trim in the centre console.

-Naturally, the M2 competition is very fast indeed, yet BMW claims economy of up to 35mpg, which isn't bad for a car with so much performance potential.
-However, make the most of all that power and you'll rarely stray above 25mpg.
+Naturally, the M2 competition is very fast indeed, yet BMW claims economy of up to 28mpg, which is par for the course for a car with so much performance potential.
+However, make the most of all that power and you'll rarely stray above 20mpg.
 With a price tag comfortably above £40,000, it'll cost £450 per year for the first five years of ownership.

 On the move, the M2 is little short of spectacular.
 It really does feel like a shrunken M4, with all the performance that entails and a feeling of precision that's rarely experienced.
 The BMW M division has produced some great cars over the years, and the M2 Competition takes its place in the hall of fame among the very best.